Difference Between Terrestrial and Jovian Planets

 Terrestrial vs Jovian planets

-Theoretically, the Terrestrial Planets, have a surface, similar to that of Earth’s, having a metallic core and a surface that has a vast amount of silicate materials.
-On the other hand, Jovian Planets constitute mainly of gases.
+Theoretically, the Terrestrial Planets have a surface similar to Earth’s, with a metallic core and a surface with a vast amount of silicate materials.
+On the other hand, Jovian Planets constitute mainly gases.

 The gases present in major amounts are ammonia, hydrogen, helium, and methane.
-These planets supposedly have a molten rock as its core though.
+These planets supposedly have a molten rock as their core, though.

 Comparison Table